Sidebar LogoHomeInstallationUsageIndexIndexGitHub </> Back Next Page content

 3 Lamp Standard lamp 120.75

-In this example, using attribute lists we specify the class {.th} that makes the table sidebar have the same format as the table header.
+In this example, we use attribute lists to specify the class {.th} that makes the table sidebar have the same format as the table header.
 The class .th is defined in the provided CSS.

-Markdown doesn't have syntax for different table styles, but some trick may be used to achieve this.
-We can add an invisible element (an empty <div> in this case) right before the table and then define the appearance using some simple CSS magic.
+Markdown doesn't have syntax for different table styles, but a simple trick may be used to achieve this.
+An invisible element (an empty <div> in this case) can be added right before the table, and the appearance can then be defined with a small CSS magic.
 So the following invisible element right before a table:

 <div class="tableLight"></div>